Shnatsel/fast_assert/README.md

 By comparison, the std `assert!` emits some of the code executed only in case of a panic inside the function that invokes it.
 Even if that code isn't executed, you still pay a (small) price for it being present inside your hot function.

+You are encouraged to peruse the implementation of this crate, which is small and well-commented.

 ## Why not improve the standard library instead?